samuelLimaSantos/samuelLimaSantos/README.md

 I'm currently learning about React, NodeJS and React Native.
 These technologies are amazing ❤️.

-In my free time I like to play video games, to watch movies 🎞️ and series 📺, to read book 📚 (my eternal love), to listen to music 🎵, and eventually  I like to philosophize about life with a beer 🍺.
+In my free time I like to play video games, to watch movies 🎞️ and series 📺, to read books 📚 (my eternal love), to listen to music 🎵, and eventually I like to philosophize about life with a beer 🍺.

 To find me: